 Updated 21.03.2011: better support for more recent (3rd and later) Hanabira games including support for heart symbol and somewhat better text wrapping.

-Updated 17.07.2011: thanks to AXYPB feedback (as always) two glitches are fixed: successive heart symbols are extracted/inserted properly and colon in translation lines no more cuts preceding text.
+Updated 17.07.2011: thanks to feedback from AXYPB (as always) two glitches are fixed: successive heart symbols are extracted/inserted properly and colon in translation lines no more cuts preceding text.

-Updated 21.01.2012: once again thanks to AXYPB feedback added support for 3 new Hanabira games: Lily Platinum and two German versions (I'm unsure which numbers they have).
+Updated 21.01.2012: once again thanks to feedback from AXYPB added support for 3 new Hanabira games: Lily Platinum and two German versions (I'm unsure which numbers they have).

 Note: I only included plugins' sources because ArcTool is a huge project with many dependencies, even if it can't be seen from the user's side.
 Thus, you won't be able to compile plugins but at least you can see the logics.